Case Study: Rachel’s PCOS Story

 • Low beneficial bacteria → increased inflammation + reduced metabolic support

-Our gut and hormones play significant roles for one another.
-Their connection is critical and play a role in estrogen metabolism, blood sugar regulation (very important for insulin resistance), and inflammation.
+Our gut and hormones play significant roles in one another.
+Their connection is critical and plays a role in estrogen metabolism, blood sugar regulation (very important for insulin resistance), and inflammation.

-Alongside the results from the hormone and gut tests, there were other factors involved driving Rachel’s symptoms.
+Alongside the results from the hormone and gut tests, other factors were also driving Rachel’s symptoms.

 3. Adrenal Involvement (Stress + Androgens)